‘The Objective’ As Read By Wendell Berry

 Right, so, the film.
 You can purchase the documentary here, and while I think it misses on framing Berry for the widest possible audience, it is a rare look at a very private man and thus I can’t recommend it strongly enough if you’re a reader of Berry.

-The problem of combining consumerism (ads, selling DVDs, selling books) isn’t lost on me here, but I’m hoping that the theme and distribution of the message outweighs any inherent (and woeful) irony when all of the pieces here are considered in sum.
+The problem of combining consumerism (ads, selling DVDs, selling books) isn’t lost on me here, but I’m hoping that the theme and distribution of the message outweigh any inherent (and woeful) irony when all of the pieces here are considered in sum.
 Also, there is a stanza that seems to be missing from the voice-over that I included in the transcription below.

 The poem is taken from ‘A Timbered Choir: The Sabbath Poems’ 1979-1997 published by Counterpoint Press in 1998.